MirelaElla/socratic-chatbot/README.md

 ## Getting started
 * You need an OpenAI API key saved in the ".env" file (OPENAI_API_KEY = "your-key-comes-here").
 The .env file is git-ignored.
-* Set up Supabase project with authentication and database (see SUPABASE_CONFIG.md)
+* Set up Supabase project with authentication and database (see database_setup.sql)
 * Create environment in cmd terminal (if not done yet): `python -m venv venv`
 * Activate environment (on Windows): `venv\Scripts\activate`
 * To install all required packages run `pip install -r requirements.txt`